 - Distributed Denial of Service (DDOS) mitigation

 - Trojan protection

 - Data leakage protection

 - Built in logging including log field masking (that is, credit card numbers)

 For further information, including steps on how to configure WAF, refer to the Web Application Firewall (WAF), Feature Description.

 GEO assures seamless failover and failback to the best performing and geographically closest datacenter for optimal use of web-based applications, including Microsoft Exchange.
 In the event of a service disruption, traffic is automatically controlled based on a set policy in order to minimize impact and the need for manual intervention.

 The GEO product is available in two forms:

-- A Global Sever Load Balancing (GSLB) Feature that is part of the Kemp LoadMaster product.
+A Global Sever Load Balancing (GSLB) Feature Pack that is part of the Kemp LoadMaster product

-GEO can be deployed in a distributed (Active/Active) HA configuration, with multiple appliances securely synchronizing information.
+GEO can be deployed in a distributed (Active/Active) high availability configuration, with multiple appliances securely synchronizing information.
 Introducing GEO in your existing Authoritative Domain Name Services (DNS) requires minimal integration work and risk, allowing you to fully leverage your existing DNS investment.